-- We will meet for three sessions, with each session covering two wines, and lasting for around one hour.
-The $45 registration fee covers ALL three sessions.
+- We will meet two times, with each session covering three wines, and lasting for around 75 minutes.
+The $45 registration fee covers both sessions.

-- All sessions are recorded, allowing you to view them again later, or to watch any sessions you might miss.
+- All classes are recorded, and links are emailed after class, allowing you to view them again later, or to watch any sessions you might miss.

 - A few weeks before the first class, we will email you the Zoom links, as well as detailed notes with cheese pairing suggestions, recommendations on when to open the wines, and much more.

-- Class reservations can always be rescheduled up until the start of the first class.
+- All purchases are non-refundable, but any class registration can be rescheduled up until the day of the first class.

-- We will taste a total of six wines (two per session).
+- We will taste a total of six wines (three per session).
 There are several ways to source the wines, as listed below.

 - If you prefer to source the wines yourself, just let us know!
 We’re happy to send you the wine list, along with suggestions on where to find them locally.